By Dr Joe

 But you have to avoid allowing your body to go into the energy saving mode (starvation mode).

-The whole idea behind intermittent fasting regardless of the method of fasting you adopt is to get hormonal advantage which helps your body’s metabolic health.
+The whole idea behind intermittent fasting regardless of the method of fasting you adopt is to get hormonal advantage.
+This protects your body’s metabolic health.

 Everything begins and ends with the hormonal head-start that intermittent fasting gives to you.